 The rise of esports

 In 1980, Atari held a Space Invaders competition which was entered by over 10,000 people.
 Esports is a newer term which covers the growing field of competitive video gaming for amateurs and increasingly, professionals.
 According to the UK eSports society, it is classed as a mind game rather than a sport.
 The definition of esports continues to evolve.
-Prof Andy Miah is perhaps one of the best people to help define what esports is in 2020 in this video.
+Prof Andy Miah is perhaps one of the best people to help define what esports is in this video.

 “It’s not hard to see the appeal.
 Money and viewers have been steadily flowing into the e-sports space, turning it from a fringe hobby into a remarkably lucrative phenomenon.” – Andrew Webster, The Verge

-In fact, a report by Newzoo predicts that with the launch of more eSports genres, the audience will surpass that of the global audience of tennis in the US.
+In fact, a report by Newzoo predicts that with the launch of more esports genres, the audience will surpass that of the global audience of tennis in the US.
 Their predictions have been quite accurate over the years, so when they say that the League of Legends World finals will attract more viewers than the most popular rugby tournament in the world (125 million viewers of the Six Nations), you can see why traditional sports clubs are taking notice.
 Professional esports players have also been compared to professional sports people.

 “If you follow the daily routines of professional players, you will see that they engage in physical conditioning, psychological training, a diet designed for a certain goal, so it is quite similar to the regime of a real-life athlete.” – Thiago Diniz, World champion of Battle for Middle Earth